 According to the Australian Citizenship Act 2007 there are several ways how the applicant may become a citizen of the Commonwealth of Australia:

 - Automatic acquisition of Australian citizenship by birth;

 - Automatic acquisition of Australian citizenship by adoption;

 - Automatic acquisition of Australian citizenship by descent;

 - Acquisition of Australian citizenship by conferral.

-- You must have been living in Australia on a valid Australian visa for 4 years immediately before applying, including 1 year as a permanent resident, and
+- You must have been living in Australia on a Permanent Residency visa for 4 years immediately before applying, and

-- You must not have been absent from Australia for more than 1 year during the 4 year period, including no more than 90 days in the year immediately before applying.
+- You must not have been absent from Australia for more than 365 days during the 4 year period immediately before applying, and

-- Be aged 18 years or over at the time the application is made
+- Be aged 16 years or over at the time the application is made, and

 - Pass the Australian citizenship test before applying for Australian citizenship.
-The Australian citizenship test has been designed to assist people who want to become Australian citizens gain an understanding of Australia’s values, traditions, history and national symbols.
-You have to score 75% marks to pass the test or 15 out of 20 questions.
+The Australian citizenship test has been designed to assist people who want to become Australian citizens gain an understanding of Australia’s values, traditions, history and national symbols, and

-- Be likely to reside, or to continue to reside, in Australia or to maintain a close and continuing association with Australia
+- Be likely to reside, or to continue to reside, in Australia or to maintain a close and continuing association with Australia, and

 - Be of good character.

 The length of a physical presence in Australia for the purpose of fulfilling a residence requirement may not include a period of Confinement in prison or psychiatric institution by order of a court made in connection with proceedings for an offence against an Australian law in relation to the person at any time during the four year period, with the exception of a limited number of circumstances.